-21 For income, the Gini measure accumulates, for each income level, the difference between the share of total income earned by individuals at this income level or below it and the share of those individuals in the population.
+The result of the share of total income earned by individuals at this income level or below it and the share of those individuals in the population.
 For a population with non-negative income values, it ranges from 0, which implies perfect equality, to 1, which implies that all the populations' income is earned by a fraction of the population (among the many applications see, for example, Alderson and Nielsen, 2002; Leigh, 2007; and Frank, 2009).
-Also, see extension of the Gini coefficient approach for measuring, for example, inequality in education and human capital inequality (Földvári and Leeuwen, 2011), fossil resource consumption (Papathanasopoulou and Jackson, 2009), ecological entitlements (Ruitebeek, 1996), and child achievements (Sastry and Pebley, 2010).
+Also, see extension of the Gini coefficient approach for measuring, for example, inequality in education and human capital (Földvári and Leeuwen, 2011), fossil resource consumption (Papathanasopoulou and Jackson, 2009), ecological entitlements (Ruitenbeek, 1996), and child achievements (Sastry and Pebley, 2010).

-a trend is not evidenced in the housing measures.
-In sum, while results suggest sizable income and housing affordability inequality in Israel, distributional concerns are substantially heightened as regards affordability distance to Tel Aviv.
+substantially heightened as regards affordability distance to Tel Aviv.
 Indeed, the latter metric suggests elevated inequality in popular access and affordability distance to Tel Aviv.

-4.4 Household Characteristics and Housing Affordability Distance
+4.4.
+Household characteristics and housing affordability distance